How PTSD has led me to the here and now

 The next available slot was an entire month out.
 But I didn’t have an acceptable reason to decline, so I took it.

 Another ‘wash’ fell over me.
 This time it was a waterfall, pinning me to the ground.
 I drug my feet for a second.
-Abruptly, the perception of an outsider materialized in my mind.
-In this moment, I could see the ‘walk of shame.’
+Abruptly, the perception of an outsider materialized in my mind and in this moment they pointedly saw the markings of the ‘walk of shame.’
 Clothes from the night before.
 Smeared make-up.
 Eyes burning.
 Hair in a bun.
 Shoes in one hand.
 Accessories or otherwise in the other.
-Embarrassment following me through the halls of the hotel--or in this case, the bathroom.
-My insides gurgle.
+Embarrassment impending through the halls of the hotel--or in this case, the bathroom.
+The flight, fight, or freeze trembles into my body.
+I cannot decide which is best.
+Instead, my insides gurgle.
 My stomach drops into my bowels and the pressure in my groin becomes unbearable.

 I step out of sight as quickly as possible and into the room she indicated—with her forehead.
 The breakroom.
 It smells of hotdogs and ketchup.
 I gag.
 The bathroom door is open, just diagonal from the doorway I stood in.
 I rush in, lock the door, and have a seat before the contents of yesterday fall through me.
 I’ve been told this is a common reaction for those diagnosed with PTSD when panic or anxiety sets in.
 It’s grueling and embarrassing.
 The toilet is entirely too tall.
 It doesn’t help that my feet aren’t comfortably flat on the floor while I reach around and snatch up the miniature trash can, flipping it.
 I dry-heave over my legs instead.